jjxrry/jjxrry/README.md

 🎈 Interested in Web Development, Scripting, Data Structures/Algorithms, System Design, and Machine Learning, looking for inspiration and cool projects to advance my skills in software development

-👓 I’m currently learning Python, JavaScript/TypeScript, and React
+👓 I’m currently learning Python, JavaScript/TypeScript, and Java

 Currently looking for internship opportunities: